eferri65/Getting-and-Cleaning-Data/Codebook.md

  * fBodyBodyGyroJerkMag-meanFreq()

 After these filters the number of features which were initially 561 decreased to 70.
-As expected, in the final set there are 180 rows, because there are 6 activities and 30 subjects, so 6x30 = 180.

 ###3.
 Is the final dataset tidy?
 As David Hood points out in one of the discussion forums the `tidy for` principle is hard to apply here because we don't have a specific problem to apply it to.